KuduComp/CipherToolkit/README.md

 - Morse code
 - Polybius cipher (using a square)
 - Nihilist substitution cipher (a variant on Polybius)
-- Straddling checkerboard
+- Straddling checkerboard (with a light version of fractionation)
-- Monome-dinome
+- Monome-dinome (with a light version of fractionation)

 ###### Polygraphic substitution (substitutes more than one character at a time)
 - Playfair (replaces digrams)